 Stage 2: Stemming, Counting, Creating Percentages

-One unique problem with analyzing language is that each concept or word has multiple forms, such as walk, walked, and walking.
-Often we want to strip these affixes off the text data collected to be able to combine words with similar meanings for analysis, and this process is called stemming.
+One unique problem with analysing language is that each concept or word has multiple forms, such as walk, walked, and walking.
+A researcher may want to strip these affixes off the text data collected to be able to combine words with similar meanings for analysis, a process called stemming.
 We stemmed the data to create the Processed column.
 You can try stemming any document at https://text-processing.com/demo/stem/, which is a website devoted to different options available for creating root word forms.
 We used the English option under the Snowball stemmer when stemming our data.
 However, we knew that automatic stemming is not a perfect process.
 For example, scientist is a person who studies science, and likely should be combined into a global science word form.
-As you can see if you try the example option on the text processing webpage, this word does not change when processed through the stemmer.
+If you try the example option on the text processing webpage, this word does not change when processed through the stemmer.
 We handled these unique word forms in the next stage of analysis by making sure all word forms were included in our dictionary.

 As mentioned earlier, we used the Moral Foundations Dictionary to know what words to look for within the text that we collected from the news websites.
 For example, in the harm/care category, we looked for concepts such as attack and protected, while the fairness/reciprocity category included words such as equal and bias.
 Our original data source was stemmed, and therefore, in this step, we stemmed the dictionary words so they would match the Processed data.
-Because we knew that stemming was not a perfect procedure, we added all forms of each root word to make sure to capture that concept such as equal, equate, equals, equality, etc. This procedure sometimes produced duplicate dictionary stems, so those were discarded to only look for each concept once.
+Because we knew that stemming was not a perfect procedure, we added all forms of each root word to make sure to capture that concept such as equal, equate, equals, equality, and so on.
+This procedure sometimes produced duplicate dictionary stems, so those were discarded to only look for each concept once.

 Now that both data sources (the Processed data and the dictionary list) were stemmed, we proceeded to create a frequency count of all words in each text source.
 The total Word Count is included to help control for the differences in article length within and between publications, as some articles were short summaries, while others were longer in form.
 The words used in each article were the compared to the dictionary words and only those words were selected out of the larger set.
 For example, equal was included for the total words for fairness, while other words such as another, the, and over would be ignored.
 Last, we created a percentage of each foundation area found in the Harm, Ingroup, Purity, Fairness, and Authority percentage columns.
 The sum columns are also provided as the intermediate step between calculating the total words in each category before creating the percentages.

 Stage 3: Data Visualization